Module 11, Part 1: Lab Day#

 The class

-must provide the following method:public char getSymbol()
+Monstermust provide the following method:public char getSymbol()

 This method returns a character representing the monster, used to show the monster on the playground.
 The character must be the first letter of the monster species, uppercase.
 For example, for the variable

-, you will need to revise the classes
+After you implement the class Monster, you will need to revise the classes

-to make them extend the class Monster
+Wumpus, Owlbear, and Demogorgon to make them extend the class Monster.

-Finally, you will need to implement the new class Thing
+Finally, you will need to implement the new class Thing for the new

 species of monster, which has a maximum of 30 health points, and takes double